Specific needs

 At destination

-• The parent or designated person must visit our website or call 1 888 VIA-RAIL for the train’s arrival time.
-In case of a delay, the unaccompanied minor will remain in the custody of a VIA Rail representative.
+- The designated person must visit our website or call 1 888 VIA-RAIL for the train’s arrival time.
+In case of a delay, the minor will remain under the occasional supervision of a VIA representative.

 Important notice: If the person designated on the form is not at the destination station to meet the unaccompanied minor, VIA personnel will then contact that person and ask him or her to meet the unaccompanied minor within a reasonable time.
 If the unaccompanied minor is not picked up within this time, or if VIA is not able to contact either the designated person or the person who signed the form, the unaccompanied minor will be handed over to local police.